 You may have side effects from the IL-15 while on the study.
 We pay close attention to any side effects you have.
 However, we don't know all the side effects that may happen.
 Side effects may be mild or very serious.
 We may give you medicines to help lessen side effects.
 Many side effects go away soon after you stop taking the IL-15.
 In some cases, side effects can be serious, long lasting, or may never go away.
-It is possible that IL-15 could increase the growth of your leukemic cells, that is the IL-15 could make your cancer worse.
+It is possible that IL-15 could increase the growth of your cancer and could make your cancer worse.
 There also is a risk of death.